 218 churches and 33 monasteries from Kostenets to Stanimaka were destroyed.

-"And so, by God's will, the Bulgarians were scattered in "Tsepina" - priest Metodi Draginov ends his note with pain.
-Then the two churches in the fortress were probably destroyed, the settlement was abandoned and life was deserted for a long time.
+And so, by God's will, the Bulgarians scattered in "Tsepina" - Pope Metodi Draginov concludes his note with pain.
+Then, most likely, the two churches in the fortress were destroyed, the settlement was abandoned, and life was deserted for a long time.